AllgeierSchweiz/azure-openai-lab/README.md

 * Prompt Engineering for output optimization.

-## Embeddings
+## RAG (Embeddings/Vector Database)

-* Dealing with large volumes of data in machine learning applications.
+* Use RAG to augment LLM queries with additional information contained in OpenFoodFacts.
+* Based off of OpenFoodFacts table, create embeddings and feed them into a Vector Database (ChromaDB).

 ## Fine Tuning